Techniques for Better Sleep

 In a nutshell: yes.
 Often the cause of sleep issues is that everything is moving too fast – your brain is whirring at a million miles an hour, your heart rate is elevated and your breathing is short and shallow.
 Calming your mind will automatically calm the rest of your body - studies have demonstrated that mindfulness meditation helps evoke the body’s relaxation response.

 We've put together a short guided meditation to help you fall asleep:

-A guided meditation to help slow the pace of your thoughts and drop you down into a deep sleep.
+Designed to help slow the pace of your thoughts and place you in a deep sleep.
 Listen to it once you're tucked up in bed and ready to drop off.

 I’ve tried many options over the years, and this is my little arsenal of the ones that have been most successful.
 Try each on their own, or bundle them together to find combinations that work for you.

 - Use a filter to switch the hue of your screen – studies have shown that, when viewed after sunset, the standard blue light emitted by phone and computer screens interferes with our circadian rhythms.
 A simple fix is to download Flux for your computer and to utilize the inbuilt Night Shift for your phone, both of which switch your screen to a red-based shade.

 - You've heard it before, but it really does make a difference: Try not to bring electronics into bed with you.
 If you can't break the habit, aim to stop looking at your phone or laptop 30 - 60 minutes before you wish to be asleep.

 - Employ the Do Not Disturb function on your phone, so that you don’t get alerted to any calls or messages while you’re trying to sleep (you can select the option for repeated calls to reach you, in case of emergencies).

 - Switch to low lighting in your bedroom an hour or two before bed.